 Getting a dog should be a well-planned decision to ensure a lifelong commitment.
-Dogs are not objects that are returned if you change your mind because they have become too big, too energetic or too time-consuming to care for properly.
+Dogs are not objects that are returned if you change your mind because they have become too big, too energetic, or too time-consuming to care for properly.
 For the greatest chance for success, put forth the effort to find the best match for you and your family.

-Dogs were domesticated from ancestors of wolves to work alongside humans and help with our daily lives: hunting, guarding, protecting, herding, being exterminators or just being wonderful companions.
+Dogs were domesticated from ancestors of wolves to work alongside humans and help with our daily tasks like hunting, guarding, protecting, herding, being exterminators, or just being wonderful companions.
 Over hundreds or even thousands of years, the selective breeding of dogs with certain traits developed types of dogs that are predictable in their physical characteristics, behavior, and personality.

 Responsible purebred dog breeders are committed to that breed and its welfare.
 Responsible breeders should ideally be members of that breed’s national club and should be educated and accountable on their breed’s health status and adhere to their parent club’s (or national breed club’s) recommended health tests.

-A responsible breeder will ask you important questions about your lifestyle, living conditions and expectations.
+A responsible breeder will ask you important questions about your lifestyle, living conditions, and expectations.
 They may not have a puppy or dog for you at that moment, which can signify that they breed very selectively for quality and not quantity.
 They may be willing to put you on a waiting list or refer you to another responsible breeder.

 Breeders who have shown commitment to their breed and adhere to all the recommended breed-specific health checks by their breed’s parent club are designated as “Breeders of Merit” by the American Kennel Club.

-If they are not asking you questions about your lifestyle, living conditions and personality expectations or giving you accurate information, be wary.
+If they are not asking you questions about your lifestyle, living conditions, and personality expectations or giving you accurate information, be wary.
 This is especially important when getting a young mixed-breed puppy or an older dog with their own history.
-It’s important to understand why they ended up in the shelter so that you can make an informed decision as to whether that is a dog for you, and if necessary, take steps to resolve any challenges the dog may have had.
+It’s important to understand why they ended up in the shelter so that you can make an informed decision as to whether that is a dog for you, and if necessary, take steps to deal with any challenges the dog may have had.

 If you have a connection with and love for a particular breed of dog but would still like to rescue a dog, most parent clubs have breed rescue groups that are notified if a dog coming into the shelter is of their breed.
-With funds donated by that breed’s club, local member volunteers go get that dog from the shelter and place it in a foster home until it can find its forever home.
+With funds donated by that breed’s club, local member volunteers go get that dog from the shelter and place it in a foster home until it can find their forever home.

 Before getting a dog, do your homework, and be honest and realistic with yourself and whomever you’re getting the dog from.
 That way you’ll have the greatest chance of getting the best match and a true loving companion for you and your family for life.